achill06/nexus/README.md

 ### 5. Run the pipeline

-Each script is independently re-runnable and safe to repeat — nothing gets duplicated or reprocessed unnecessarily.
+Each script is independently re-runnable and safe to repeat, nothing gets duplicated or reprocessed unnecessarily.

 ```bash